mohuk/MongoDB-workshop/exercise-1/README.md

        location: "karachi"
    }
    ```
-9. Add another records . (should remove the oldest one)
+9. Add another record (should remove the oldest one)
-10. remove all orphened records.
+10. Remove all `orphaned` records